CKita/Bees/README.md

     c.  duplicate_records_removed -\> list of papers from Web of Science and Scopus after duplicate removal.

     f.
 Papers included in meta-analysis -\> final list of papers included in meta-analysis.

+### **Figure (folder)**

+1. Data (folder)

+    a.  consequences.csv -\> data frame with raw data and effect sizes.

+    b.  lethal_effects.csv -\> data frame with raw data and effect sizes.

+    a.  sub.csv -\> data frame with raw data and effect sizes.

+2. Figures (folder)

+    a.  mean_effect_sizes.png -\> lethal and sublethal pesticide effects on bees, and their consequences for bee communities in crops.

+3. Code (folder)

+    a.
+Mean effect sizes.R -\> main script formatted as a tutorial to help you reproduce the analyses and figures.

 ## Instructions